Converting to Xero from another accounting system

 - Aged Payables Summary or Aged Receivables Summary – shows a list of outstanding supplier (payable/creditor) or customer (receivable/debtor) invoices or bills.

-- Income Statement – shows income for a month minus the expenses for a month, giving your profit or loss for the month.
+- Profit and Loss report – shows income for a month minus the expenses for a month, giving your profit or loss for the month.

 - Balance Sheet – shows what you currently own (assets) against what you currently owe (liabilities), giving your total equity (worth).